DevelopingSpace/starchart/DEPLOY.md

 The first time the app is run, or whenever the database schema is altered, the database needs to be set up using Prisma.

-To do this, run the `starchart` container as a service, with the additional environment variable `DATABASE_SETUP=1` (NOTE: this will **wipe** all data in MySQL and Redis, so be careful!).
+To do this, run the `starchart` container as a service, with the additional environment variable `DANGER_DATABASE_WIPE_REINITIALIZE=1` (NOTE: this will **wipe** all data in MySQL and Redis, so be careful!).

-Modify the `docker-compose.yml` you are using (e.g., `docker-staging.yml` or `docker-production.yml`) and add `DATABASE_SETUP=1` in the `environment` section of the `mycustomdomain` service.
+Modify the `docker-compose.yml` you are using (e.g., `docker-staging.yml` or `docker-production.yml`) and add `DANGER_DATABASE_WIPE_REINITIALIZE=1` in the `environment` section of the `mycustomdomain` service.
 You can (and should!) remove this after you get the database set up, especially on production, so that re-deploying doesn't wipe the database.

+### New Changes to the Database Schema

+Because staging and production use Prisma migration, changes in the schema need to become migration files for Prisma migration to run the files to apply changes.
+A migration file is essentially a set of SQL queries Prisma generates that would get a database to a desired state, by comparing your current schema and the latest migration file.

+After any changes are made to the `prisma/schema.prisma` file, a new migration file needs to be created (i.e., so it can be applied to the production databases).
+To make a new migration file, run `npm run db:migration`, while running the project's MySQL database container in Docker locally.
+You will be prompted to give the file a name.

+**WARNING:**
+Outside of special circumstances, please **DO NOT** change the schema without using Prisma migration on staging and production.
+It will very likely cause issues with database migration.
+It will then require manual fixing to get the migration history sorted out.

+Think of Prisma migarion as git tracking your commits, and manually fixing git history can be complicated.
+See [official documentation](https://www.prisma.io/docs/guides/migrate/developing-with-prisma-migrate/troubleshooting-development) for how to do it.

 ### Deploying